Category Archives: Benicia Unified School District

 Action: Letter Writing with Vote Forward

-Kathy Kerridge encouraged all to sign up for letter writing for the upcoming Wisconsin Supreme Court election through Vote Forward.
-Kathy will host a letter writing party on Thursday March 23, 2023.
-Contact her for details.
+You are encouraged to all to sign up for letter writing for the upcoming Wisconsin Supreme Court election through Vote Forward.
+A member will host a letter writing party on Thursday March 23, 2023.
+Contact us for details.

 Your Membership in PDB – One Last Reminder